Qsort

-Implementations of the qsort function achieve polymorphism, the ability to sort different kinds of data, by taking a function pointer to a three-way comparison function, as well as a parameter that specifies the size of its individual input objects.
+The ability to operate on different kinds of data (polymorphism) is achieved by taking a function pointer to a three-way comparison function, as well as a parameter that specifies the size of its individual input objects.
 The C standard requires the comparison function to implement a total order on the items in the input array.

 History

-A qsort function was implemented by Lee McMahon in 1972.
-It was in place in Version 3 Unix as a library function, but was then an assembler subroutine.
+A qsort function appears in Version 2 Unix in 1972 as a library assembly language subroutine.
+Its interface is unlike the modern version, in that it can be pseudo-prototyped as void qsort(void* start, void* end, unsigned int length) – sorting contiguously-stored length-long byte strings from the range [start, end).
+This, and the lack of a replaceable comparison function, makes it unsuitable to properly sort the system's little-endian integers, or any other data structures.

+In Version 3 Unix, the interface is extended by calling compar(III), with an interface identical to modern-day memcmp.
+This function may be overridden by the user's program to implement any kind of ordering, in an equivalent fashion to the compar argument to standard qsort (though program-global, of course).

+Version 4 Unix adds a C implementation, with an interface equivalent to the standard.

-A C version, with roughly the interface of the standard C version, was in place in Version 6 Unix.
-It was rewritten in 1983 for BSD.
+It was rewritten in 1983 for the Berkeley Software Distribution.
 The function was standardized in ANSI C (1989).

+The assembly implementation is removed in Version 6 Unix.

-In 1991, Bell Labs employees observed that McMahon's and BSD versions of qsort would consume quadratic time for some simple inputs.
+In 1991, Bell Labs employees observed that AT&T and BSD versions of qsort would consume quadratic time for some simple inputs.
 Thus Jon Bentley and Douglas McIlroy engineered a new faster and more robust implementation.
 McIlroy would later produce a more complex quadratic-time input, termed AntiQuicksort, in 1998.
-This function constructs adversary data on-the-fly.
+This function constructs adversarial data on-the-fly.